US Ski & Snowboard JUNIOR RACING - FAQ's AND BASIC INFORMATION

 How do I sign up?

-If you are new to JNQs, please email Jake Morgan (email@example.com) to discuss your goals, and decide which JNQ weekends will be best for you.
-Then, JNQ sign-up for everybody is as follows:
+If you are new to Junior Cups, please email Liz Peterson (email@example.com) to discuss your goals, and decide which Junior Cup weekends will be best for you.
+Then, Junior Cup sign-up for everybody is as follows:

-- Click HERE to sign up with EU for all or selected JNQ weekends.
+Click HERE to sign up with EU for all four or selected Junior Cup weekends.
 The fee will cover all your waxing and coaching for the weekend.

-- Consider a USSA membership.
-If you qualify for the Midwest Team, and plan to attend Junior Nationals, you will need a USSA license.
-You can wait for this license until JN team selection in February, but if you are a serious skier, early and annual USSA membership allows advantageous accumulation of USSA points.
-Lower USSA points based on improving results will give you better starting spots in JNQ and JN races (especially helpful in mass start races).
-USSA points are cumulative throughout an athlete’s entire ski career.
-In addition to JN results, college coaches do look at accumulated USSA points when evaluating prospective recruits.
-Click HERE to purchase a USSA license.
-NEW THIS YEAR: You can purchase a CXC/NRL Competitor license (on the same page as the standard CXC registration page) at the same time, giving you the benefits of both CXC and USSA licensure in one step instead of two.
+Consider a US Ski & Snowboard cross country competitor (U16+) membership ($155).
+If you qualify for the Midwest Team, and plan to attend Junior Nationals, you will need a competitor membership.
+Early and annual competitor membership allows advantageous accumulation of NRL points.
+Lower NRL points based on improving results will give you better starting spots in Junior Cup and JN races (especially helpful in mass start races).
+NRL points are cumulative throughout an athlete’s entire ski career.
+In addition to JN results, college coaches do look at accumulated NRL points when evaluating prospective recruits.
+Click HERE to purchase a US Ski & Snowboard cross country competitor (U16+) membership.

-- Sign up for each JNQ race at the web-site of the ski club hosting each JNQ weekend.
-(Links to host web-sites are on the Endurance United Junior Racing page.)
+Sign up for each Junior Cup race at the website of the ski club hosting each Junior Cup weekend.
 You must individually sign yourself up for each race in which you want to ski (this is not part of the Endurance United coach/wax support fee).
 NOTE: DO NOT sign up for any race that says "high school."
-These races are for the high school racers in that area, they are not JNQ races.
-Make sure anything you sign up for says JNQ or USSA or something of that nature.
+These races are for the high school racers in that area, they are not Junior Cup races.
+Make sure anything you sign up for says Junior Cup, US Ski & Snowboard, or something of that nature.

-For out-of-town JNQs, how do I get there and where do I stay?
+For out-of-town Junior Cups, how do I get there and where do I stay?

 Athletes either travel and lodge with their parents, or arrange to travel with another athlete’s family.
-On the Endurance United Junior Racing page you will find links to an online document for each weekend with logistical information (e.g., where to drop your skis for waxing) and shared information such as where other families are lodging, how they are getting there, etc. You are also welcome to contact the EU junior coaches for assistance in coordination with other families and athletes.
+You are also welcome to contact the EU junior coaches for assistance in coordination with other families and athletes.